BryanCMBarbosa/Vocore2-max6675/README.md

-# Vocore2 max6675 thermocouple module
+# Vocore 2 max6675 thermocouple module library

 This is an Arduino inspired library for interfacing between Vocore2 and the module max6675 for thermocouples.